Biology Course Descriptions

 209 Biostatistics and Experimental Design

 An introduction to statistical theories and tests applied in the analysis of biological data, and to the proper design of scientific experiments.
 Students will practice asking pertinent questions and critically reading scientific literature in preparing for research projects.
 Each student will orally review and critique published research articles.
 Prerequisites: 101 and 102.
-Offered in alternate years.
+Offered annually.

 210 Introduction to Human Evolution (LSL)